-Figure 3.
-Steel supply chain sustainability scores 2023-2025 The third edition of the scoreboard shows that the performance of the chosen companies could be better, with the best one scoring 21% as its total score.
-Fiskars still keeps its first place, and Metso has spurt-ed from fourth to second.
-Valmet, YIT and Skanska all dropped one place..
-The smallest company analyzed, Harvia, gains in position and climbs up to fifth place.
-The last three companies tie in seventh place.
+The third edition of the scoreboard shows that the performance of the chosen companies could be better, with the best one scoring 21% as its total score.
+Fiskars still keeps its first place, and Metso has spurted from fourth to second, Valmet and YIT both dropped one place, and Skanska stays in fifth place.
+The last four companies tie in sixth place, two of them scoring fewer points and two of them scoring more points than last year.

-The general supply chain sustainability average has improved from 21% to 23% from 2024 to 2025 (Figure 2).
-The most encouraging results of this year's edition are that one more company.
-Enersense, has committed to the Science Based Targets initiative (SBTi) and is working on setting its climate targets during 2025.
-Also, two more companies have set long-term net-zero targets for their climate work: Metso and Fiskars, In addition, Harvia scores points for this section for the first time by having sustainability-related requirements for suppliers.
+The general supply chain sustainability average has improved from 21% to 23% from 2024 to 2025, and the companies' ranking follows the total average exactly (Figure 2).
+The most encouraging results of this year's edition are that one more company, Enersense, has committed to the Science Based Targets initiative (SBTi) and is working on setting its climate targets during 2025.
+Also, two more companies have set long-term net-zero targets for their climate work: Metso and Fiskars.
+In addition, Harvia scores points for this section for the first time by having sustainability-related requirements for suppliers.

 Nevertheless, the companies perform poorly on the sustainable steel supply chain indicators (Figure 3).
 A bit surprisingly, the smallest company of the scoreboard, Harvia, takes the lead in the improvement of this section of the scoreboard by a score of 10%.
 Only two of the companies analyzed have entered into formal arrangements with a steel supplier to scale up production of low-CO2 steel.
 None of them have commitments of sourcing 100% fossil-free steel by 2050 and 50% fossil-free steel by 2030 - this commitment being the SteelZero membership pledge - and thus, none of them are members of SteelZero.
 They have not committed to buying ResponsibleSteel-certified steel, nor do they have targets for using recycled steel.
-These are all examples of measures that would help ramp up the companies' steel-related climate action and shift demand from coal-based iron and steel to new, near-zero technologies as well as enhanced recycling of steel.
+These are all examples of measures that would help ramp up the companies' steel-related climate action and shift demand from coal-based iron and steel to new, near-zero technologies.
+There are some reasons why many of the companies score fewer points than last year: the introduction of the Corporate Sustainability Reporting Directive (CSRD) with its double materiality assessment, the addition of deforestation indicators to the assessment of general supply chain sustainability as well as some changes in the indicator score attribution criteria.
+The performance of the companies has not necessarily changed for the worse, but the companies do not disclose all the same information as before, possibly because some of the topics have been assessed as not material in the double materiality assessment.
+One indicator has also been more loosely assessed before, which affects some companies' scores negatively this year.
+We are continuously developing the methodology of the scoreboard to take into account changes, for instance, in the regulatory environment, and expect these larger fluctuations in the disclosures to dissipate in the coming years.
+We are demanding more action but also more words in the form of transparent disclosure about the climate action these companies are taking.
+The formerly hard-to-abate steel industry is now a technologically possible-to-abate industry.
+The Finnish steel procuring companies need to wake up and make binding take-off agreements to get in line for near-zero steel if they are serious about their climate targets.
+The Sustainable Steel Scoreboard gives concrete tools and helps companies set targets to align with the Paris agreement's 1.5°C target.
+All they need to do is adopt these measures and start acting upon them.